 financial well-being, health, housework, marriage, same-sex, sexual satisfaction

 Copyright 2009 Nicole Hagan Wolensky Civettini

 Civettini, Nicole Hagan Wolensky.
-"Same-sex unions: Do theories of marriage apply?." dissertation, University of Iowa, 2009.
+"Same-sex unions: Do theories of marriage apply?."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.